-Sometimes errors show up in Google’s Search Console that aren’t showing up in Google’s Structured Data Testing tool, which is going to be replaced with the Schema Markup Validator (SMV).
+Sometimes errors show up in Google’s Search Console that aren’t showing in other validation tools, such as the Schema Markup Validator (SMV),which replaced Google’s Structured Data Testing Tool on August 9th, 2021.
 When this happens it is difficult to know which tool is providing you with accurate information.
 Our team has uncovered some misattributed errors in the Search Console.
 If you are running into a similar issue, read on …

 It takes a bit of investigating, but there are a few things you can do to get to the bottom of this discrepancy.